lucaong/minisearch/README.md

 [![Build Status](https://travis-ci.org/lucaong/minisearch.svg?branch=master)](https://travis-ci.org/lucaong/minisearch)

 `MiniSearch` is a tiny but powerful in-memory fulltext search engine for JavaScript.
-It is respectful of resources, so it can comfortably run both in Node and in the browser, but it can do a lot.
+It is respectful of resources, and it can comfortably run both in Node and in the browser.

 ## Use case